 - Ensure the sale is completed while planning for contingency situations, such as a buyer being unable to secure capital to complete the purchase

-According to 2018-2018 M&A Fee Guide, M&A advisory firms add the most value to merger and acquisition transactions by managing the sale process from start to finish.
+According to an M&A Fee Guide, M&A advisory firms add the most value to merger and acquisition transactions by managing the sale process from start to finish.
 Beyond that, they also prove valuable for negotiating transactions, sourcing buyers, limiting distractions to the owner/management team and establishing the seller’s credibility in the market.

-M&A Advisor Regulation and Choosing a Firm
+M&A Advisor Regulation

 Like other advisory firms, M&A firms are subject to federal regulation.
 In 2016, the SEC approved a set of relaxed FINRA rules governing M&A firms and their activities.
 One thing that’s notable about M&A firms is that they’re not required to be licensed as broker-dealers and may of them are not.
 That’s a substantial departure from investment banks.
-The law requires investment banks be licensed broker-dealers to act in a merger/acquisition transaction.
+The law requires investment banks to be licensed broker-dealers to act in a merger/acquisition transaction.

 Tips for Finding a Personal Financial Advisor